TariqAHassan/BioVida/README.md

-Unfortunately, the data pulled from Open-i above is likely to contain a large number of images unrelated to search query and/or unsuitable for machine learning.
+Unfortunately, the data pulled from Open-i above is likely to contain a large number of images unrelated to the search query and/or are unsuitable for machine learning.

 The *experimental* ``ImageProcessing`` class can be used to completely automate this data cleaning process.